LoadRunner – Overlay, Correlate & Tile Graphs

 To overcome this problem the LoadRunner Analysis Tool has an option to merge the graphs.
 Using this option you can merge different graphs and draw a conclusion of the test.
 LoadRunner Analysis Tool has 3 types of merging graph options which are:

-Most of the performance tester always confused with Overlay and Correlate option.
-After reading this blog you come to know the difference between the overlay and correlate graph option along with tile graph option.
+Most of the performance testers are always confused with the Overlay and Correlate options.
+After reading this blog you come to know the difference between the overlay and correlate graph option along with the tile graph option.

-How to merge the graphs in LoadRunner Analysis Tool?
+How to merge the graphs in the LoadRunner Analysis Tool?

 After clicking on ‘Merge Graphs…’ a pop-up will open with a list of graphs to be merged with:

-The above figure shows the merging of Running Vuser graph with Hits per Second graph.
+The above figure shows the merging of the Running Vuser graph with the Hits per Second graph.

 Select the type of merging by choosing the appropriate merge option

-Analysis tool gives a default name to the newly formed merged graph.
-You can rename the graph by providing an appropriate name in ‘Title of merged graph’ section.
-Below figure shows an overlay merged graph of Running Vusers and Hits per Second:
+The analysis tool gives a default name to the newly formed merged graph.
+You can rename the graph by providing an appropriate name in the ‘Title of merged graph’ section.
+The below figure shows an overlay merged graph of Running Vusers and Hits per Second:

 What is an Overlay Graph?

-• It gives a single picture of all merged graph along with shared x-axis.
+- It gives a single picture of all merged graphs along with a shared x-axis.

-• Easy to identify bottleneck time while using elapsed scenario time as X-axis
+- Easy to identify bottleneck time while using elapsed scenario time as an X-axis

 Note: In an ideal scenario, if metrics are directly proportional then y-axis graph lines should follow each other.
-Else the opposite trend should be followed in case metrics are inversely proportional.
+Otherwise, the opposite trend should be followed in case metrics are inversely proportional.

-Example: During steady-state, Throughput and Hits per second graph follow each other while Errors per second and Average Response Time graph follow the opposite direction.
+Example: During steady-state, Throughput and Hits per second graphs follow each other while Errors per second and Average Response Time graphs follow the opposite direction.

 What is a Correlate Graph?

-• Hits per second is a merged graph, indicated on Y-axis
+- Hits per second is a merged graph, indicated on the Y-axis

 Importance of Correlate Graph:

-• Graphs are plotted against each other helps to identify bottleneck at a particular time.
+- Graphs are plotted against each other helps to identify bottlenecks at a particular time.

 Note: Linear line in forwarding direction indicates good results.
 Step-up, step-down and spike correlate graphs require investigation.